Personalising cancer care with digital cancer PROMs

-An understanding of the patient’s experience with their illness and treatment is integrally linked to personalising cancer care and making meaningful treatment choices that matter for health outcomes.
-Patient-reported outcomes measures (PROMs) have classically been captured using paper-based methods, which are often logistically burdensome and expensive.
+An understanding of patient reported outcomes in cancer care is essential to personalising treatment and making a real difference to health outcomes.
+Cancer PROMs (patient-reported outcomes measures) have classically been captured using paper-based methods, which are often logistically burdensome and expensive.
 A small pilot study by Vinehealth Digital Ltd (now part of Sciensus), however, illustrates how digital solutions can fundamentally change things: empowering patient engagement while gaining invaluable insight at a fraction of the cost.

 Study overview